Kitchen Manager Interview Questions and Answers Guide

-We’ve answered some of the most common questions asked during job interviews for the Kitchen Manager role.
-If you’re the interviewer, we’ve also provided some pointers you should keep in mind.
+In this article, you’ll find the most popular questions asked during Kitchen Manager job interviews.
+If you’re the employer, we’ve also provided some pointers you should keep in mind.

 Example answer: “In total, I’ve had seven years of kitchen experience — four of which as a Kitchen Manager.
 In my last job, I managed a team of 15 people, including Chefs, Food Runners and Cooks in the kitchen.